vivecuervo7/fastendpoints-mediatr-examples/presentation/pages/14-commands.md

 We can also call `AddError` [click] from a command handler to append to the error context, which will add the error to any others raised by other commands or the endpoint itself.

-[click] Commands also give us the benefit of a middleware-like pipeline which function just about the same as pipeline behaviours in MediatR.
+[click] Commands also give us the benefit of a middleware-like pipeline which functions just about the same as pipeline behaviours in MediatR.

 [click] Using a middleware here simply requires us to invoke the `next()` delegate to execute our command handler, with whatever code we want to run before [click] and after [click] the command is handled.
 -->